Search for local ECL works/news in your area

 The guys had formed an attachment to Boris, but they realised he needed the care and attention he was once used to, so they contacted the RSPCA to see if they could assist.
 Surprisingly the RSPCA didn’t provide any help, but as luck would have it, after some searching online, Martin Tebbs discovered the ‘Curly Tails’ pig sanctuary in Milton Keynes and gave them a call.

-Curly Tails sanctuary was simply amazing.
+Curly Tails Sanctuary was simply amazing.
 They were delighted to provide Boris with a safe and loving home and if needed, could help rehabilitate him socially, emotionally and physically.

 In order to relocate Boris to the sanctuary, Curly Tails asked Martin to create a pen to house Boris so they could safely load him onto their trailer.